Azure/terraform-provider-modtm/docs/resources/telemetry.md

 | × | ✓ | × | `MODTM_ENDPOINT` environment variable |
 | × | × | ✓ | Explicit `endpoint` in resource block |
 | × | × | × | Default Microsoft telemetry service endpoint |
-- `module_path` (String) The path of the module that the telemetry resource is associated with.
-From this data the provider will attempt to read the `$TF_DATA_DIR/modules/modules.json` file and will send the module source and version to the telemetry endpoint.

 ### Read-Only

 - `id` (String) Resource identifier
-- `module_source` (String) The source of the module that the telemetry resource is associated with.
-This will be `null` unless the `module_path` is set.
-- `module_version` (String) The version of the module that the telemetry resource is associated with.
-This will be `null` unless the `module_path` is set.